 Have you seen a footballer who can’t kick a ball?
 It doesn’t make sense right?
 After all, kicking a ball is one of the fundamentals of being a footballer.

 Fundamentals / basics matter in everything we do.

 Don’t go learning all the gas laws if you can’t covert from Kelvin to degree Celsius.

-Most students skip the basics of various topics in a bid to reach their goal quicker or easier.
+The fact is some students skip the basics of various topics in a bid to reach cover more complex topics quicker.